Under Antitrust Laws Price-Fixing Case Verdict Could Reach $1.2 Billion

 Three other chemical companies – Bayer, BASF, Huntsman International, LLC – previously agreed to settle claims against them for approximately $139 million.
 A fourth company, Lyondell Chemical Co., was under bankruptcy protection and settled without paying damages.

 Cohen Milstein and its co-lead counsel Fine, Kaplan and Black had been litigating the case in the U.S. District Court, District of Kansas since 2004.
 Lead trial counsel during the trial, which began on Jan.
 23, were Joe Goldberg of Freedman Boyd Hollander Goldberg Urias & Ward, and Mike Guzman of Kellogg, Huber, Hansen, Todd, Evans & Figel, assisted by Kit Pierson of Cohen Milstein and Donald Perelman and Roberta Liebenberg of Fine, Kaplan and Black.
-Richard Koffman, Christopher Cormier, Sharon Robertson, and Laura Alexander also served on the trial team from Cohen Milstein.
+Richard Koffman, Sharon Robertson, and Laura Alexander also served on the trial team from Cohen Milstein.
 Gerard Dever, Matt Duncan, and Paul Costa also served on the trial team for Fine, Kaplan, and Black.

 More information about In Re Urethane Antitrust Litigation can be found here.